CheeseMonkey666/MazeBot/README.md

 Mazes have to be saved in BMP format (for now) and have a maximum resolution of 300x450.
 An (extremely simple) sample map is included in the maps folder.

 To use, simply open the application, click on "Open Map", select a valid file from your computer and click on the "Walk" button.
 Recursive mode is a planned feature but has not yet been implemented.

+This is an Eclipse Luna project, so import the MazeBot folder (in Source) to access and muck around with the code.